by Diane Spicer

 IT might be something you've learned to associate with computer support, but here it means "iliotibial".

-The term refers to a band of soft tissue (called fascia) that connects the knee to the hip, running along the outside of your thigh.
+The term refers to a band of soft tissue (called fascia) that connects the knee (the tibial part) to the hip (the ilio part), running along the outside of your thigh.

-Take a moment to rub side to side on this area.
+Take a moment to rub side to side on this area from hip to knee.

-In hikers, this tremendously strong band of tissue can become inflamed.
+In hikers, this tremendously strong band of tissue can become inflamed when we hit it hard without being conditioned.

 It can also be pulled over the knee joint to cause unwanted friction, along with pain, on the outside of your knee.